Synonyms: Polyosmaceae APNI*

-Leaves alternate or occasionally opposite or pseudowhorled, simple, margins entire or toothed, often with gland-tipped teeth; stipules absent.
+Leaves alternate, occasionally opposite (Polyosma) or pseudowhorled, simple, petiolate; margins entire or toothed, often with gland-tipped teeth, or (Eremosyne, not in NSW) pinnatifid; stipules absent.

 Angiosperm Phylogeny Website (Family: Escalloniaceae, Order: Escalloniales)

 Escalloniaceae as circumscribed in Flora of NSW 3 (1992) has been shown to include a number of unrelated genera, now placed in Argophyllaceae, Paracryphiaceae and Rousseaceae.

 Text by G. J. Harden (1992); edited KL Wilson (April 2010); updated by K.L.
 Gibbons May 2023.